How many bridesmaids should I have? How many bridesmaids are there? Let’s discuss it! Read on + join the newsletter for the latest to your inbox.

 A medium-sized wedding party is ideal for the following reasons:

-- It is easier to transport a smaller group to and from the ceremony, photos, etc. in a limousine or limo bus
+• It is easier to transport a smaller group to and from the ceremony, photos, etc. in a limousine or limo bus

-- The seating for the head table is easier to plan with 10-14 people versus 20 or more
+• The seating for the head table is easier to plan with 10-14 people versus 20 or more

-- The procession at the ceremony is easier to plan, there is more room for everyone to stand at the altar / chuppah / focal point
+• The procession at the ceremony is easier to plan, there is more room for everyone to stand at the altar / chuppah / focal point

-- There are less people to coordinate travel accommodations for the bachelor / bachelorette parties
+• There are less people to coordinate travel accommodations for the bachelor / bachelorette parties

-- Coordinating schedules for wedding events (i.e. the wedding shower, bachelorette party, rehearsal dinner, etc.) is simpler with less people
+• Coordinating schedules for wedding events (i.e. the wedding shower, bachelorette party, rehearsal dinner, etc.) is simpler with less people

-- Getting ready in the morning is faster, since hair and makeup appointments for 12+ bridesmaids would take a looooong time
+Getting ready in the morning is faster, since hair and makeup appointments for 12+ bridesmaids would take a looooong time

 When you choose your bridesmaids and groomsmen, consider close family members first; next, choose best friends; finally, select anyone else you’d like to be a part of the festivities.
 I recommend not asking anyone to be in your wedding party unless you (and your significant other) are absolutely, positively in agreement.
 After all, once you ask, you can’t take it back. :) Awkward.

 Sometimes, how many bridesmaids you choose is going to be large, simply to include everyone.
 For instance, if you have a large family with many siblings or you are blessed to have many best friends then go for it.
-Perhaps you like the idea of an expansive wedding party — and there’s nothing wrong with that.
+Maybe you have a few close friends and you want to keep it small — there’s nothing wrong with that.

 Hope it helps!